neilarphy/meet.anatoliy.bannikov/README.md

-# Animated CV Website
+# Anatoliy Bannikov - Portfolio Website

-A stunning animated portfolio/CV website built with Next.js and deployed on GitHub Pages.
+A stunning animated portfolio/CV website for Anatoliy Bannikov, AI/RPA Lead Engineer at Zentist.
+Built with Next.js and deployed on GitHub Pages.

 ## Features